-There are only three hotels within Tikal park boundaries and a modern camping area.
+There are only three hotels within Tikal park boundaries and a not so modern camping area.
 All are near the parking lot, a few hundred meters from the Visitors Center, Museums and Shops.
 No town or Tikal village exists in or out of the park.
 There are no ATMs or banks in Tikal Park.
-The nearest ATM is 29 km from visitor’s center in El Remate.
+The nearest ATM is 29 km in El Remate.

 It’s important to note that there is no 24hr electricity in Tikal, hotels have generators that run a few hours a day.
 They also have some type of limited telephone communication and internet by Satellite.
 No cabled TV or internet.
 There are no banks or ATMs or casita de cambios in the park, the closest banks are located entering in Santa Elena/Flores area.
 Usually a cell phones will operate when on the top of temple four.
 Can be expensive.

 For safety there is now an ambulance that stays in the park ready to assist with emergencies.
 Medical emergencys are taken to Santa Elena/San Benito area.
 Be sure to use comfortable shoes and be careful climbing the wooden stairs on the temples.
 Rainy days are especially dangerous with wooden stairs and slippery stone or mud in the trails.
 Be prepared for approx. 20 min walk from Visitors Center to Main Plaza

 Staying within the park is convenient for those wanting to be surrounded by jungle if they are will to fight the mosquitoes and other insects.
 In general hotels are more expensive than hotels in El Remate or Flores and there is limited selection.

 If you decide not to stay within the park it is still very easy to plan your visit, as buses travel steadily during the morning hours into the park and return throughout the afternoon.
 Going through El Remate to Flores area.

 Below are the 3 lodging options available inside Tikal National Park